 Patient lecture

+Daily activities such as walking, eating, going to the toilet, or rolling over in bed are taken for granted.
+Imagine not being able to control your movements for the rest of your life.
 Andrei Fokkink, 28 years old, lives this reality.
-For many people, daily activities such as walking, climbing stairs, eating, drinking, going to the toilet, or rolling over in bed are taken for granted.
-For Andrei, these tasks are impossible without assistance.
+For him, these tasks are not possible without assistance.
 Everything requires more time, effort, and preparation.
-Yet, he does not focus on what he cannot do but on what he can do.
+Yet, he does not focus on what he cannot do but rather on what he can do.
 And that is a lot.

 Since this is a patient lecture, we also want to reflect on the term ‘patient.’
 According to the Oxford Advanced Learner’s Dictionary, it describes ‘a person receiving medical treatment’ and ‘someone dealing with problems calmly and without haste.’
 But Andrei is much more than that.
 His definition of a good life revolves around more autonomy, inclusion, participation, and mastering a skill.